Lulu Wang (filmmaker): 2016–present: The Farewell and acclaim

 In January 2019, Variety named Wang one of ten "Directors to Watch."
 In an interview with the publication, she described her next project as "very grounded science fiction."

 The Farewell opened in limited release in four US theaters on July 12, 2019.
 The film opened to a gross of $351,330, averaging $87,833 per theater, surpassing the average of Avengers: Endgame which averaged $76,601 in 4,662 theaters for a gross of $357,115,007 on its opening weekend.
 The Farewell was released nationwide in the US on August 2, 2019.

 The film attracted less interest in China, however, leading Variety to label it a box office "flop" in China, then the world's second-largest film market.

 On December 4, 2019, the American Film Institute announced that The Farewell was one of that year's ten recipients of the 2019 AFI Awards for "films that are culturally and artistically representative" of 2019's "most significant achievements in the art of the moving image."

 For her role as Billi, Awkwafina was awarded the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy on January 5, 2020.
 The Farewell won the Independent Spirit Award for Best Feature at the 35th Independent Spirit Awards in Santa Monica, California on February 8, 2020.
 When awarded for her movie The Farewell, Wang dedicated her speech to talk about the lack of female director nominees.
 Wang states programs and encouragement are not "enough" and that the filmmaking industry needs to give women more jobs.
 Lulu Wang further emphasized the importance of making the same bets on female filmmakers as they do with male filmmakers.

 On January 28, 2021 Apple released an 11-minute short film called Nian written and directed by Wang, celebrating the 2021 Chinese New Year.
 The short film was shot in its entirety using an iPhone 12 Pro Max.

 Wang's next project is a film adaptation of Alexander Weinstein's collection of science fiction short stories, Children of the New World.
 She has said that the project "centers on questions of family."

 Most recently, she, along with Dani Melia had launched Local Time Productions, with a first-look deal at Amazon Studios.

 Personal life

 Wang is fluent in English and Mandarin Chinese and also speaks some Spanish.
-She has been in a relationship with fellow filmmaker Barry Jenkins since 2018.
+She began dating fellow filmmaker Barry Jenkins in 2018.
+In December 2024, they were married at a private ceremony.

-Her brother Anthony is a sous-chef at Eric Bost's restaurant Auburn in Los Angeles.